Paulmait/naturinex-app/TERMS_OF_USE.md

 Questions about these Terms?
 Contact us:

-- **Email**: legal@mediscan.app
+- **Email**: legal@Naturinex.app
 - **Address**: [Your Business Address]
 - **Phone**: [Your Phone Number]

 ## Acknowledgment

-By using MediScan, you acknowledge that you have read, understood, and agree to be bound by these Terms of Use and our Privacy Policy.
+By using Naturinex, you acknowledge that you have read, understood, and agree to be bound by these Terms of Use and our Privacy Policy.

 ---